aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/index.md

 * Increased Kaunas clinics service availability and accessibility;
 * Services created an added value for both patients and clinics workers;
 * Designed and upgraded IS;
-* Integrated IS with 3 other system groups;
+* Integrated IS with 3 other system groups.

 <a href="https://portalas.kaunoklinikos.lt/" target="_blank">Visit website</a> |
 <a href="/experience/projects/lithuanian-university-of-health-sciences-public-health-care-services-information-system">Read more</a>